CREATIVE AND DYNAMIC ON-CAMERA ACTING CLASSES FOR JUNIORS, TEENS AND ADULTS

 WINNER OUTSTANDING EDUCATIONAL SERVICE: EXELLENCE IN SCREEN ARTS TRAINING

-“The outstanding training my sister Emma-Jane and I received at Screen Actors Workshop led to us playing the roles of Sarah and Mandy in the Peter Andrikidis film Alex and Eve.”
+“The outstanding training my sister Emma-Jane and I received at Screen Actors Workshop led to us playing the roles of Sarah and Mandy in the Peter Andrikidis film Alex and Eve.
+The classes represent outstanding value for money and the professional industry tutors really know their stuff!”

 Katerine Ann MacKinnon-Lee